Southwest vs Spirit 2026

 Southwest now charges $45 for the first checked bag and $55 for the second on standard fares.
 Spirit used fully dynamic checked bag pricing: 25 to 35 dollars at booking, 45 dollars at check-in, up to 65 dollars at the gate.
 Spirit was cheaper for checked bags if you added them at booking.
 Southwest’s $45 flat rate has the advantage of being predictable.

 Total cost example (for reference).
 When Spirit was still operating, a Las Vegas to Chicago round trip looked like this.
 Spirit Value: roughly $89 each way, personal item only ($178 total).
-Southwest Wanna Get Away with free carry-on: roughly $109 each way ($218 total).
+Southwest Basic with free carry-on: roughly $109 each way ($218 total).
 Spirit saved $40 on the round trip if you packed ultra-light.
 Add a carry-on to Spirit at booking, $37 each way: Spirit total jumped to $252.
 Southwest total stayed at $218.
 Southwest came out cheaper by $34, and you also got free Wi-Fi and a free drink.
 With Spirit now shut down, this comparison no longer has a Spirit side to book; Southwest’s $218 round trip stands on its own.

 For the dimensions on your specific bag, see the Southwest carry-on size guide.